mregneri/ambiguity_abstraction_llms/README.md

 Code for the paper:

-> **Ambiguity and Abstraction: Analyzing Factors of Linguistic Complexity for Language Model Optimization**
+> **Compact languages, complex model shifts: How and Where Ambiguity and Underspecification Affect LLMs**
-> Michaela Regneri, Nina Scheller
+> Anonymous Submission

 The pipeline trains small GPT-2-style models on two corpora (RecipeNLG and TinyStories), evaluating how linguistic ambiguity (homonymy and hypernymy) affects language model representations and next-token predictions.
 Artificial pseudowords with controlled ambiguity properties are injected into the training corpora at varying densities.